-The Federal Family Educational Rights and Privacy Act (also called FERFA or the Buckley Amendment) affords students certain privacy rights regarding their education records.
+The Federal Family Educational Rights and Privacy Act (FERFA or the Buckley Amendment) affords students certain privacy rights regarding their education records.
 Those rights are summarized below.

 FERPA protects the privacy of all education records, in any medium, maintained by Louisiana State University of Alexandria.
-All student education record, including records about students contained in computer databases, are protected.
-Generally, only directory information may be released to third parties, including parents of dependent or independent students without the student's written consent.
+All student education records, including documents about students contained in computer databases, are protected.
+Generally, only directory information may be released to third parties, including parents of dependent or independent students, without the student's written consent.

 Students at Louisiana State University of Alexandria may access their educational records.
 This includes nearly all information maintained by the university which is directly related to the student.
 In most cases, an educational record that's "directly related to a student," consists of grades and semester enrollment.
 Students have the right to review their educational record within 45 days of the day the university receives a request for access.
 Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The university official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the university official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 Note: Students must provide photo identification in order to access their education records.

 The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students who believe their record is inaccurate or misleading should write to the university official responsible for the record.
 Clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as requested by the student, the university will notify the student of the decision and advise the student of his or her right to a hearing about the request for amendment.
 Additional information about the hearing procedures will be provided to the student when notified of the right to a hearing.